Skip to Content

 Janvier Water and Sewer Program

-Deadline to connect: The deadline to connect under the subsidized RWSS program is Sept.
-2025.
-The cost to connect will increase significantly after the funding period expires.
+Deadline to connect: The end of the 2025 construction season is the deadline to connect under the subsidized RWSS program.
+If you don't connect, the cost of trucked water will significantly increase after the connection window closes.

 Saprae Creek Estates Sewer Program